RayshawnJones/Portfolio/README.md

 Contact

-I would love to hear about your project and how I could help.
+I would love to hear about your project, ideas, and how I could help.
 Please fill in the form, and I’ll get back to you as soon as possible.

 Name